Nela-Git/customer-repurchase-mlops/data/readme.md

 # Data

-Original datasets are not included due to licensing, privacy, or size constraints.
+The dataset is not included in this repository due to size.
+Download the Online Retail II dataset from the UCI Machine Learning Repository and place it in: data/online_retail_II.xlsx